LIFE WILL CERTAINLY IMPROVE ONCE WE HAVE A TRIPLE BY-PASS

 Road planners often promise that freeway building will relieve traffic congestion, especially on the arterial roads that freeways bypass.
 But the promised relief, if it arrives at all, is usually only temporary.

 Official acknowledgement that freeways do not relieve traffic congestion is found in numerous places.
-There are three well-documented recent examples just in Victoria.
+There are at least four well-documented recent examples just in Victoria.

 First: back in April 2005 VicRoads told a planning panel examining new road construction in central Geelong that the $400 million Geelong Bypass would not, as popularly supposed, relieve traffic congestion on major roads like Latrobe Terrace.
 Supporting the proposed removal of a heritage overlay to allow a left turn slip lane to be built, VicRoads submitted that